-NOTICE OF D ETERMINATION ON APPLICATION FOR DEVELOPMENT APPROVAL Location: Lot 2530 Eulin Crossing Road, Boyup Brook.
-Description of pr oposed development: Single House The application for or development is approved subject to the following conditions: Conditions: February 20 2.
-All stormwa of Boyup Br 3.
-The landhol House, fund ter is to be managed and contained on-site, to the satisfaction of the Shire t t A Bushfire Attack Level Assessment determined that, in the instance of a bushfire, he dwelling is expected to experience a radiant heat of 12.5kW/m2.
-This means hat the dwelling needs to be constructed in accordance with the Australian standard 3959 - construction standards 3 and 5. v f the development the subject of this approval is not substantially commenced within a period of 2 years, or another period specified in the approval after the late of determination, the approval will lapse and be of no further effect.
-Where an approval has so lapsed, no development must be carried out without the urther approval of the local government having first been sought and obtained. b E f an applicant or owner is aggrieved by this determination there is a right of review by the State Administrative Tribunal in accordance with the Planning and Development Act 2005 Part 14.
+NOTICE OF DETERMINATION ON APPLICATION FOR DEVELOPMENT APPROVAL Location: Lot 2530 Eulin Crossing Road, Boyup Brook.
+Description of proposed development: Single House The application for development is approved subject to the following conditions: Conditions: 1.
+Development is to be carried out in accordance with the approved plans dated February 2020.
+2. All stormwater is to be managed and contained on-site, to the satisfaction of the Shire of Boyup Brook.
+3. The landholder, ensuring that the effluent disposal system, which services the Single House, functions effectively so as not to cause a public health risk subject to the Environmental Health Officer to assess the suitability of the disposal system.
+Date of determination: 20 February 2020 Note 1: A Bushfire Attack Level Assessment determined that, in the instance of a bushfire, the dwelling is expected to experience a radiant heat of 12.5kW/m2.
+This means that the dwelling needs to be constructed in accordance with the Australian Standard 3959 - construction standards 3 and 5.
+Note 2: If the development the subject of this approval is not substantially commenced within a period of 2 years, or another period specified in the approval after the date of determination, the approval will lapse and be of no further effect.
+Note 3: Where an approval has so lapsed, no development must be carried out without the further approval of the local government having first been sought and obtained.
+Note 4: If an applicant or owner is aggrieved by this determination there is a right of review by the State Administrative Tribunal in accordance with the Planning and Development Act 2005 Part 14.
 An application must be made within 28 days of the determination.
-Signed: Dated: for and on behalf f of the Shire of Boyup Brook.
+Signed: Dated: for and on behalf of the Shire of Boyup Brook.